SAP-archive/teched2020-ANA366/README.md

 After getting a trial tenant, plese create a Space in order to apply the exercises.
 Please make sure that your user has been assigned to this space:
-3.1 Navigate to Space Management and click on the 'Create Space'-Button
+a.
+Navigate to Space Management and click on the 'Create Space'-Button
   ![Create Space](/images/create_space.png)
-3.2 Enter a new Space Name should be same as your User, which you can get from your instructor during the workshop, e.g.: **ANA366_060**
+b.
+Enter a new Space Name should be same as your User, which you can get from your instructor during the workshop, e.g.: **ANA366_060**
   ![Rename Space](/images/rename_space.png)

-3.3 Please make sure to reset the Disk and In-Memory size to 0.1GB.
+c.
+Please make sure to reset the Disk and In-Memory size to 0.1GB.
   ![Resize Space](/images/resize_space.png)
-3.4 In the section *Member Assignment*, please add your User, e.g., **ANA366_060**
+d.
+In the section *Member Assignment*, please add your User, e.g., **ANA366_060**
-  ![Add User to Space](/images/add_user_to_space.png) 3.5 Click on the SAVE Button to confirm your space configuration.
+  ![Add User to Space](/images/add_user_to_space.png)
+e.
+Click on the SAVE Button to confirm your space configuration.
   ![Save Space](/images/save_space.png)

 ## Exercises